Skip to content

 prefix"/webdav"WebDAV path prefix.
 Client addresses must change with it.

-Restart the service after changing these two options
+Restart the service after changing these static options

 Unlike the runtime global switch, static configuration is read only once during startup.